DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name, thank you :)`.

+## Tasks

-The text inside the section *changes with the prompt and task required.*
+The text inside the section *changes with the prompt and task required.

+Tasks are defined processes with inputs and outputs, usually also with input data.
+We normally have expected results and test cases for them.
+Now, run tasks with a (: Smile!

 ## Sections